LS-kcl/aphasia-dashboard/readme.md

 # Doing
-- Begin implementing tests for models
+- Reformat pages to look nicer

 # To-do (before next set of office hours):
 - Implement image selection to add images to sentences
 - Try to implement AI image generation into image selection
-- Reformat pages to look nicer

 # Stretch goals:
 - Add edit functionality, allowing the user to edit sentences as opposed to just creating them